monsifhmouri/QuantumRAT/README.md

 No suspicious API calls

-python
-Copy
-Edit
-# WARNING: THIS CYBERWEAPON VIOLATES INTERNATIONAL LAWS
+WARNING: THIS CYBERWEAPON VIOLATES INTERNATIONAL LAWS

-# MR MONSIF DISAPPEARS INTO THE QUANTUM FIELD
+MR MONSIF DISAPPEARS INTO THE QUANTUM FIELD
-Created by MR MONSIF H4CK3R